-Profile
+Issuer Profile

-Structure Asia Asset Finance PLC ("the Company" or "AAF") is a public limited liability company incorporated and domiciled in Sri Lanka and listed on the Colombo Stock Exchange.
+Profile Asia Asset Finance PLC ("the Company" or "AAF") is a public limited liability company incorporated and domiciled in Sri Lanka and listed on the Colombo Stock Exchange.
+The principal activities of AAF are accepting deposits and giving loans and advances.
+The Company branch network consists of 59 branches as of FY22.